iden3/circomlib/circuits/basics/comparators/alias_check/README.md

 # `AliasCheck()`

-**TODO / Comments**
-1. There is **no output**!
-2. Adds an equality constraint on the output signal of a component template.
-3. Since does not return anythig has === without assignment.
-4. Needs an assert to say input signals are binary?
-5. Why do you consider overflow `in` <= -1 ?

 ## Description

-The template checks if an input expanded to binary array overflowed its 254 bits (<= -1).
+The template checks if an input of 254 bits overflowed the prime number `r`.
+TODO: Add link or copy the prime `r`.

 ## Schema